appcircleio/appcircle-docusaurus/docs/publish-integrations/ios-publish-integrations/approval-test-flight.md

 ### TestFlight Informations

-With the **App Information** feature of the **Get Approval from TestFlight** step, you can easily access the relevant version information of your application on **TestFlight**.
-The **App Information** feature provides you with the ability to see **Apple's notifications** about your application and distribute versions to test groups.
+The **App Information** feature within the **Get Approval from TestFlight** step allows easy access to your application’s version details on **TestFlight**.
+This feature enables you to view **App Information** about your application and to distribute versions to testing groups efficiently.

 #### Missing Compliance

-The Missing Compliance Warning is a condition that Apple checks for apps.
-Each application is subjected to this check when it is uploaded to TestFlight.
-If there is a missing compliance, you can see this notification on Appcircle.
-Please see [**this document**](https://developer.apple.com/documentation/security/complying_with_encryption_export_regulations) for more information.
+Apple conducts the Missing Compliance check for all apps uploaded to TestFlight.
+Appcircle promptly displays a notification if your application lacks compliance.
+For detailed guidance on this compliance check, please refer to [this Apple Developer document](https://developer.apple.com/documentation/security/complying_with_encryption_export_regulations).

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3104-appInfo.png' />